tsarahbd/retail-data-analysis/README.md

 To understand the customer order status namely pending, processing, shipping and delivered, I created a stacked bar chart in Tableau sheet.
 Payment methods used for the orders are cash, credit card, debit card and paypal.
 This is represented in a pie chart in a second sheet.
 On the third sheet, a bar chart represents the shipping method chosen by the customers namely express, same day and standard.
 Lastly, I created a dashboard to represent this insights visualisation.

+## Interactive Executive Dashboard for Retail Analytics in Power BI

+I designed and developed an Interactive Executive Dashboard in Power BI to analyze retail business performance.
+This dashboard provides key insights into customer segmentation, sales trends, order & payment insights, and product performance.